Sulfur concrete: Long-term scientific and technical challenges

 Sulfate-reducing bacteria (SRB) and sulfur-oxidizing bacteria (SOB) produce hydrogen sulfide (H2S) and sulfuric acid (H2SO4) respectively.
 When the sulfur cycle is active in sewers and H2S emanations from the effluent waters are oxidized in H2SO4 by atmospheric oxygen at the moist surface of tunnel walls, sulfuric acid can attack the hydrated Portland cement paste of cementitious materials, especially in the non-totally immersed sections of sewers (non-completely water-filled vadose zone).
 It causes extensive damages to masonry mortar and concrete in older sewage infrastructures.
 Sulfur concrete, if proven resistant to long-term chemical and bacterial attacks, could provide an effective and long-lasting solution to this problem.
 However, since elemental sulfur itself participates in redox reactions used by some autotrophic bacteria to produce the energy they need from the sulfur cycle, elemental sulfur could contribute directly fueling the bacterial activity.
 Biofilms adhering to the surface of sewer walls could harbor autotrophic microbial colonies that can degrade sulfur concrete if they are able to use elemental sulfur directly as an electron donor to reduce nitrate (autotrophic denitrification process), or sulfate, present in wastewater.
-The required service life of sewage infrastructures in large cities is well over 100 years (in London, many sewers date back to the Victorian era, 1832 – 1901).
-One of the major challenges facing sulfur concrete is to demonstrate that it is sufficiently non-reactive and insensitive to microbial activity over the long term.
-Microbial biodegradation tests in the laboratory and under in situ field conditions are still needed due to the lack of return of experience on the durability of this material and the considered time scales.
+Studies and real life tests have shown that only bio sulfur is accessible to these bacteria.

 The very long-term durability of sulfur concrete also depends on physicochemical factors such as those controlling, among other things, the diffusion of modifying agents (if not completely chemically fixed) out of the elemental sulfur matrix and their leaching by water.
 The resulting changes in the physical properties of the material will determine its long-term mechanical strength and chemical behavior.
 The biodegradability of the organic admixtures (sulfur modifiers), or their resistance to microbial activity, and their possible biocidal properties (which may protect the sulfur concrete from microbial attack) are important aspects in assessing the durability of the material.
 This could also depend on the progressive recrystallization of elemental sulfur over time, or on the rate of plastic deformation of its structure modified by the different types of organic admixtures.

 Disadvantages and limitations

+Swamy and Jurjees (1986) have pointed out the limitations of sulfur concrete.
+They questioned the stability and the long-term durability of sulfur concrete beams with steel reinforcement, especially for sulfur concrete modified with dicyclopentadiene and dipentene.
+Even when dry, modified concrete beams show strength loss with ageing.
+Ageing in a wet environment leads to softening of sulfur concrete and loss of strength.
+It causes structural damages in sulfur concrete beams leading to shear failures and cracking.
+Swamy and Jurjees (1986) also observed severe corrosion of steel reinforcements.
+They concluded that the stability of reinforced sulfur concrete beams can only be guaranteed when they are unmodified and kept dry.

 Being based on the use of elemental sulfur (S^{0}, or S_{8}) as a binder, sulfur concrete applications are expected to suffer the same limitations as those of elemental sulfur which is not a really inert material, can burn, and is also known to be a potent corrosive agent.